darkdarcool/ama-1/README.md

 3. My Project's Inspiration/Development Process
 4. Coding History
 5. Future Plans
+6. Personal Preferences
+7. This or That
-6. or something awesomely unique!
+8. or something awesomely unique!

 ---